-- Successful events organized by a FamilyLife team can establish the reputation that will encourage others to bring guests to future events or organize events. - To get a big crowd, you must conduct an "Inviter Strategy."
+- Successful events organized by a FamilyLife team can establish the reputation that will encourage others to bring guests to future events or to organize events themselves. - To get a big crowd, you must conduct an "Inviter Strategy."
 Inviters are those who commit with you and take the responsibility to bring couples to your event. - Inviters are not likely to be effective without your encouragement during the campaign. - The manner in which you conduct each scheduled event will affect the promotion of subsequent events.

-These can be live events or video events using FamilyLife resources such as Art of Marriage.
+These can be live events or video events using FamilyLife resources such as The Art of Marriage®.
 The event promotion principles are the same.

 Successful events organized by a FamilyLife team can establish the reputation that will encourage others to bring guests to future events or organize events themselves.
-A FamilyLife couple organized a community-oriented event for about 300 in a town nearly three hours by car from where they lived.
+One FamilyLife couple organized a community-oriented event for about 300 guests in a town nearly three hours by car from where they lived.
 The audience came from many different churches and groups.
 Everybody had a good time and learned a lot.
-Also at the event, the couple told the guests that they were available to lead events organized by other groups.
+At the event, the couple told the guests that they were available to lead events organized by other groups.
 As a result, the couple did 12 additional events for groups in that area.
 These 12 events were very little work for FamilyLife and nearly all of them even donated money to the couple's ministry.
 Moreover, because the couple had a lot of experience in promoting events themselves, they were able to coach the sponsors in doing their own promotion.
 This made all of the 12 events much larger and more successful than they would have been otherwise.

-Naturally, the events others organize are the least work and the most time efficient for the FamilyLife leaders.
-A fully developed FamilyLife ministry with excellent, experienced speakers should get many invitations to speak at events others organize.
+Naturally, the events others organize are the least work and the most time efficient for FamilyLife leaders.
+A fully developed FamilyLife ministry with excellent, experienced speakers should lead to invitations to speak at events others organize.
 This gives the FamilyLife ministry a chance to promote small-group resources, share the gospel, and even raise money.
 However, these invitations will be few until you establish a reputation for conducting fun and meaningful events.
 Therefore, nearly all FamilyLife teams must also organize and promote events themselves, especially in the beginning.

 When others organize events for FamilyLife, they are responsible for scheduling the speakers, finding a venue, collecting the fees, arranging childcare where appropriate, setting up the meeting location, collecting the registrations, and most importantly conducting the promotion.
-Those organizing the event can be coached in doing their own promotion according to the ideas listed below in the section titled "Promoting a scheduled event" and the experience of the FamilyLife team.
+The FamilyLife team can coach the organizers in doing promotion using the ideas listed in this manual.

-There are two aspects to promotion of events organized by FamilyLife:
+There are two aspects to promoting events organized by FamilyLife: